Dreaming of Gold

+So what is karat?
 The karat refers to the alloy or purity of the Gold.
-All Gold except for 24 karat is an alloy of pure gold mixed with other metals that have different qualities.
+All Gold except for 24kt is an alloy (a mixture) of pure Gold, mixed with other metals for the different qualities that they possess.

 The other metals added are to give the benefits of hardness and colour.
-Copper, being a very hard metal is added for hardness and in the case of white gold; palladium is added for whiteness.
+Copper, being a very hard metal is added for hardness and to colour rose Gold.
+In the case of white Gold, Palladium may be added for whiteness.

-This means that 9 karat Gold is the hardest wearing of the three.
+This means that 9kt Gold is the hardest wearing of the three.
 It's also the most budget friendly option.

-18 karat Gold is the most beautiful option, a stunning rich buttery shade of Gold that is unmistakable as high karat.
-It is softer, though don't be fooled by the word soft, it's still a metal and is durable as such.
+18kt Gold is the most beautiful option, a stunning buttery shade of gold that is unmistakable as high karat.
+It is softer, though don't be fooled by the word soft, it's still a metal and durable as such.

-14 karat is in-between and has some of the benefits of both.
-14 karat is a favourite of mine as it has a stronger colour than 9k but is less expensive and harder than 18k making a good option for most people.
+14kt is in-between and has some of the benefits of both.
+14kt is a favourite of mine as it has a stronger colour than 9kt but is less expensive and harder than 18kt making it a good option for most people.